 Section 7 lists the remedies available to creditors under the new Act.
 It eliminates as unnecessary and confusing a differentiation made in the Uniform Fraudulent Conveyance Act between the remedies available to holders of matured claims and those holding unmatured claims.
 Since promulgation of the Uniform Fraudulent Conveyance Act the Supreme Court has imposed restrictions on the availability and use of prejudgment remedies.
 As a result many states have amended their statutes and rules applicable to such remedies, and it is frequently unclear whether a state's procedures include a prejudgment remedy against a fraudulent transfer or obligation.
-Section 7 accommodates prejudgment remedies if available under applicable law.
+A bracketed paragraph is included in § 7 for adoption by those states that elect to make such a remedy available.